ADumbDoor/Swim-Mill-Revamped/README.md

 The goal of this assignment is to become familiar with concurrent processing in Unix/Linux using [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) and become familiar with both man pages and signal processing.

 You will create four processes that work with the same segment of shared memory in order to communicate information.
-This will be done as an RPG-based game with three characters, a barbarian, a wizard, and a rogue.
+This will be done as an RPG-based game with three characters: a barbarian, a wizard, and a rogue.
 You will also create a program that is in charge of starting the game and running all of the necessary processes.
 This is required to be done on a POSIX system.
 If you do not own one, plenty of [virtual machines](https://www.virtualbox.org/) exist for free, and are not terribly difficult to set up.

+Finally, the last stage of this assignment is to become familiar with semaphores.
+As the last stage of the dungeon, semaphores will be used to "hold" open a door (remember the down(&mutex) and up(&mutex) from lecture) and allow your party to get the treasure inside.
+The "treasure" earns more than just gold for your characters, though.
+It earns you points!

 ## The Three Classes Overview